Apps and add-ons

 Europe, here is Claude, the great rival of ChatGPT

-It's true that the company OpenAI had the main say in the advent of generative artificial intelligence with ChatGPT, but besides it there are other players on the market that have quickly become synonymous with the hottest technology of the moment.
-When Anthropic, a startup heavily backed by Amazon, launched its first major language model, Claude 3, in March of this year, we users in Europe were disappointed that it was not yet available for use here.
+It's true that OpenAI had a major say in the advent of generative artificial intelligence with ChatGPT, but there are other players in the market who have quickly become synonymous with the hottest technology at the moment.
+When Anthropic, a startup heavily backed by Amazon, introduced its first large language model, Claude 3, in March this year, we European users were disappointed because it was not yet available for use in our country.

 On May 14, one of the main rivals of ChatGPT also came to us (the API was already available for developers a few months earlier).

-The main thing we can say after less than an hour of testing is that it is fast.
+The main thing we can say after less than an hour of testing is that it's fast.
 Really fast.
-First impressions are that Claude is more thorough in many responses, even when compared to the paid version of ChatGPT.
-He also seems more… human?
-And it's not just because Claude starts the first contact by asking the user by name and saying that he's glad to meet you.
+First impressions are that Claude is more thorough in many of its responses, even when compared to the paid version of ChatGPT.
+It also seems more... human?
+And not just because Claude starts the first contact by asking the user by name and saying he's glad to meet them.

 While it's still fairly easy to tell when a text is written by ChatGPT, we're not entirely sure if the same can be said for Cloud.
 This fact is both impressive and alarming.